 Preston also served as Legal Director (chief legal advisor) to the Ohio Industrial Commission.
 In this capacity he advised the commission on a variety of political and legal issues, including a company’s eligibility for self-insurance.
 He also served on the adjudicating committee, which heard all disputes involving insurance for state fund employers.
 All attorney Hearing Officers were part of his staff.

 After leaving the Ohio Industrial Commission, Preston went to Squire, Sanders & Dempsey, where he represented employers in all aspects of workers’ compensation law.
 As the Workers’ Compensation Administrator of Squire, Sanders & Dempsey, he supervised all major cases and personally represented employers in all Ohio courts and at all levels of administrative proceedings.
 In 1997, he and Preston Garvin formed the firm of Garvin & Hickey, LLC, which is dedicated exclusively to representing employers in all matters related to workers’ compensation.

 Preston is Special Counsel to the Ohio Chamber of Commerce for workers’ compensation matters.
 He was appointed as a member of the Select Commission on Workers’ Compensation Administration, the committee that authored the study that later became the basis for Amended Substitute House Bill 222.

-Governor Voinovich appointed Preston to the Workers’ Compensation Task Force created to review various compensation and benefit levels.
+Governor Voinovich appointed Preston to the Workers’ Compensation Task Force, which was created to review various compensation and benefit levels.
 He has testified before various House and Senate committees on numerous workers’ compensation and intentional tort bills.

 Preston has also served on various Industrial Commission committees, such as the committee to study permanent total disability compensation, the structured settlement committee and the temporary total disability compensation committee to study the GAP problem.
 He continues to serve as a member of the standing committee to review Industrial Commission rules.